 Every evening Nisha is dressed up in lacy frilled frocks, with matching socks and shoes hairs combed into ponytails with multi-colored bands.
 Nisha wants to play in the park when she watches boys playing cricket with enthusiasm and excitement.
 Unfortunately her outfits do not match her inclinations.
-She is reconciled to preserve her clothes and complexion by playing board games with her grandmother.
+She is reconciled by playing board games with her grandmother.